crashuniverse/grommet/src/js/components/Clock/README.md

 **clock.analog.hour.shape**

-The shape of the hour hand Expects `string`.
+The shape of the hour hand.
+Expects `string`.

 Defaults to